industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ### Configure an Asset with variables

 An Asset is a digital representation of a machine or automation system with one or more automation units (e.g. PLC).
-The data that describes an Asset is collected and transferred.
+The data that describes an Asset is collected and stored.
 The data is then made available for further processing and evaluation.

 1. On the left sidebar click the icon `Assets & Connectivity`.
 For the "edge" Asset you can add child Assets as needed.
 Click `Create first variable` or `Add variable` on the right side to add one or more tags.
 2. Choose OPC UA Connector and select one or multiple tags.